 I have participated in Youth at the Margins (YOMA), a Nordic-South African research project on marginalized youth and faith-based organizations.
 The project expired at the end of 2016, but the main results are not yet published.
-My research for the project concerned young people not in education, employment, or training (NEET young people) and religious organizations in a city district in Oslo.
+My research for the project concerned young people not in education, employment, or training (NEET young people) and religious organizations in a city district of Oslo.
 The research included Christian, Muslim, and Buddhist organizations.
 Based on this, I currently have papers in progress on the NEET concept, religious organizations’ activities and engagements for young people, and religious organizations’ role in the integration of local communities.
 My planned doctoral dissertation will address the role of religious organizations in social integration on local, national, and supranational levels.

 The concept of ‘not in education, employment, or training’ (NEET) has gained wide usage in youth research over the last two decades.
 This article reviews the concept’s background and discusses how it is linked to population statistics.
 Drawing on literature within the fields of anthropology, sociology, and educational research, as well as field research conducted in Norway, the article discusses how, by meeting young people categorized as NEET for interviews and participant observation, researchers can address other aspects of their lives than have been counted.
 Researchers who meet young people find that the concept means different things in everyday speech than in published research.
 The article concludes by suggesting how research based on meeting young people categorized as NEET can contribute to a body of knowledge that has mainly been produced by counting NEET young people.
 See the journal’s website for access options.